e-Health and Online Consulting

 From a technological point of view, the goal of telemedicine is the provision of multimedia services, such as videos, images, data or audio.
 These new services redefine healthcare processes by improving access to information and doctors, reducing resources and saving time.
 Online consulting is a growing phenomenon accessible all over the world.
 Physicians and patients are increasingly adopting telemedicine technologies and realizing the benefits.
 It has proven especially advantageous for improving the quality of life of patients with chronic diseases, rare diagnosis and those living in remote areas.

 Telemedicine includes a range of different modalities, such as teleconsulting and telemonitoring, and different ways of operating.
 Teleconsulting provides knowledge and advice from experts, whilst telemonitoring is the supervision of the patients’ physiological and biometrical parameters.
 There are two main process options: real-time or synchronous mode and deferred or delayed mode.
-Real-time requires the availability of all parts involved during a consult and is used for emergency cases.
+Real-time requires the availability of all parts involved during a consultation and is used for emergency cases.
 Delayed mode, on the other hand, is for non-urgent situations in which patients can receive their diagnosis with some delay, e.g. via e-mail.